 We've made some changes to our referral processes during Covid-19.

-We’ve launched a new, online referral service for employers who wish to refer a nurse, midwife or nursing assoicate to us.
-You can also use this online service if you’re a senior manager who wishes to refer an agency nurse, midwife or nursing associate you have concerns about.
+We’ve launched an online referral service for employers who wish to refer a nurse, midwife or nursing associate to us.

-We can only investigate complaints about nurses, midwives or nursing associates
+We can only investigate complaints about nurses, midwives across the UK or nursing associates in England.

-If you have a complaint about another healthcare professional (eg. a doctor or healthcare support worker) or an establishment such as a hospital or care home, there are other healthcare regulators who can investigate.
+There are other healthcare regulators who can investigate if you have a complaint about another healthcare professional (such as a doctor) or an establishment such as a hospital or care home.

 Who they regulate